EconometricInstitute/feb22012-programming-website/data/week3/2-interface-inheritance.md

 }
 ```

- However, we can then still not use `BankScore` objects in our old sorting algorithm. `BankScore` is still a separate type from `GameValue`.
+However, we can then still not use `BankScore` objects in our old sorting algorithm. `BankScore` then is still a separate type from `GameValue`.

 To solve this problem, we let the interface `BankScore` inherit the interface `GameValue` with the `extends` keyword as follows: